psycopg/psycopg/docs/cursor.rst

     .. automethod:: scroll

-        These method uses the MOVE_ SQL statement to move the current position in the server-side cursor, which will affect following `!fetch*()` operations.
+        This method uses the MOVE_ SQL statement to move the current position in the server-side cursor, which will affect following `!fetch*()` operations.
 If you need to scroll backwards you should probably use `scrollable=True` in `execute()`.